 Do you already have a online video editing in mind?
 Have any of your friends or relatives worked with the videographer already?
 They would be the best people to give you information about the wedding video company.
 It is best to talk to them about their experience before deciding to hire them.

 Ask for the contact details of their clients so you can ask them some questions about the videographer.
 There are certain qualities that a good videographer should possess and hearing it from someone the videographer had worked with is a good way to gauge whether they possess such qualities.

 Meeting the videographer in person will help gauge whether or not you will be comfortable working with them.
 They may have a great portfolio but if you will not be able to connect with them, it does not make any sense investing your time and money on them.
 The more comfortable you are with them, the better they will create a wedding video that suits your needs.

 Most videographers post their best videos on their website but it is important for you to see their entire portfolio before signing on the dotted line.
 Some will only post their highlight videos so request for the full video if possible.
 By checking their previous work, you will be able to determine if their videos will work for you.

 The videographer’s portfolio of work will showcase their shooting style.
 You will be able to see the kind of shots they take.
 Ask for an edited and completed version of wedding videos they took.
 This will allow you to check if their shooting style is the one you are looking for.

 5. Set your goals for creating the video

 While your general goal is to capture the special moment, you must have other goals in mind.
 Do you want same day edit, full video, summary video, or a drone covering the event?
+Do you want the end product to look vintage, like in a DVD, or do you want it digitized by the likes of EverPresent or similar companies?
+Or maybe both?
 By setting your goal, you will have an idea of what you want the prospective videographer to do.
 You will also be able to assess if they can meet all your wedding video needs.